Ion Coulomb crystals: an exotic form of condensed matter

 In a harmonic trap axial and transverse motion are decoupled and the harmonic spectrum can be numerically determined even for relatively large chains.
 The set of linear differential equations are obtained by expanding the potential Eq.\ \eqref{Eq:potential} to second order in the axial displacements from the axial equilibrium positions, $q_i=x_i-x_i^{(0)}$, and in the transverse displacements from the chain, $\zeta_i=y_i,z_i$.
 They read

 where $K_0=2Q^2/(mL^3)$ scales the long-range Coulomb interaction, and $\mathcal I_{ij}$ is a $N\times N$ real symmetric matrix:

 with $\delta_{ij}$ Kronecker's delta.
 Here, $\xi_i=x_i^{(0)}/L$ is the dimensionless equilibrium position rescaled by the half-length $L$ of the chain at equilibrium.
-The set of differential equations \eqref{Eq:ax} and \eqref{Eq:y-z} is solved in Fourier space by diagonalizing the matrix $I_{ij}$, thus solving the linear set of equations
+The set of differential equations \eqref{Eq:ax} and \eqref{Eq:y-z} is solved by diagonalizing the matrix $I_{ij}$, thus solving the linear set of equations

 whose eigenvalues $\lambda_n$ are real and positive.
 Correspondingly, the axial and transverse dispersion relations read respectively

 with $n\in [1,N]$ and $\omega^{\perp}_n$ doubly degenerate in a cigar-shaped trapping potential.
 While $\omega^{\|}_n$ is always real, $\omega^{\perp}_n$ becomes imaginary when $\lambda_n\ge 2\nu_t^2/K_0$.
 This identifies the critical value of the transverse trap frequency $\nu_t^{(c)}$ at which the chain becomes mechanically unstable.